 After a prolonged period of intense rain during the first days of November 1966, two Valdarno dams burst south of Florence.
 During the early hours of 4th November an enormous weight of water was propelled at great speed towards Florence, as the river Arno spilled over, rushing to fill every nook and crevice.
 Mud, oil, fuel and filthy water spread and rose—to 22 feet (6.7 m) in Santa Croce—covering almost 7000 acres.
 By the evening of that very same day the waters began to recede, leaving behind some 600,000 tons of mud and debris—a ton of mud for each inhabitant—and utter devastation to the city and its people.
 The legacy of the flood lives on today.

-Perimetri Perduti officially launched on the 50th anniversary of the flood—4th November 2016—in the headquarters of the British Institute of Florence (Palazzo Lanfredini) accompanied by a selection of flood paintings.
+Perimetri Perduti officially launched on the 50th anniversary of the flood—4th November 2016—in the headquarters of the British Institute of Florence (in Palazzo Lanfredini overlooking the Arno river) accompanied by a selection of flood paintings.
 The exhibition ran for the whole of November 2016.
 The book was then presented in The Fruitmarket Gallery, Edinburgh, in January 2017.
-Paintings & supporting materials were displayed, and talks given by Edinburgh's Lord Provost, and Royal Scottish Academy Academician George Donald.
+Paintings & supporting materials were exhibited, and talks given by Edinburgh's Lord Provost, and Royal Scottish Academy Academician George Donald.

-The project as a whole (which consists of more than the book) aimed to illustrate the events up to and during the inundation on November 4th 1966, to describe the aftermath and destruction, and to touch upon the what if?
-What if this happens again: a fear that engulfed Florence during severe rain in late January 2014.
+The project as a whole aims to illustrate the events up to and during the inundation on November 4th 1966, to describe the aftermath and destruction, and to touch upon the what if?
+What if this happens again: a fear that engulfed Florence during severe rain in late January 2014, and again in November 2016 as this book was being launched.
 A fear shared by other Italian towns, and in other locations around Europe, that have endured flooding.
 Historically Florence has suffered a major flood once a century.
 As documented in the press 'the situation has actually got worse than in 1966', according to Raffaello Nardi, who heads up a special commission responsible for safeguarding the Arno river basin.
 This potential risk prompts concern, in part, because of the importance of this city, what it means to the world of art and culture (both currently and historically), the irreplaceable items, objects, artefacts and architectural features its walls contain.
 Not to mention the intangible, the belief—thanks to the rich catalogue of those that have come before—that Florence is a (if not the) mecca of the art world.
 Florence exists not only for those that live there, holiday there, study there, but also in the collective memory and imagination.

 Why else did the world come together in saving Florence?
 'Mud Angels' travelled on their own steam, from all over the world to help in the rescue effort, others sent much-needed funds.
 First hand accounts from 'Mud Angels' feature in Perimetri Perduti.
 Cimabue’s Cross had lost over 70 percent of its paint.
 Donatello’s Penitent Mary Magdalene was stained with thick brown oil.
 Ghiberti’s Gates of Paradise lost half of their golden panels.
 Twenty-seven thousand square feet of frescoes in Florence’s central churches and museums were damaged.

 The artist wishes for the artworks that constitute this series be kept within the pages of the book, and so the great majority of these paintings cannot be viewed online.
 The book in its current form is therefore a kind of mini-exhibition.
-A small run of a limited edition prototype was printed: only a few remain.
-If you would like to own a copy please visit this page:
+A small run of a limited edition was printed: only a few remain.
+If you would like to own a copy please follow the below link.